MulamallaSantosh/Weather-ETL-Project/README.md

 # Weather-ETL-Project
-This is a weather data ETL pipeline and dashboard.This is a weather data ETL pipeline & dashboard.
+This is a weather data ETL pipeline and dashboard.

 ## Overview